 Your next battle will be what budget do you have, and how do you maximise it to realize your best laid plan!?

-2. If you don’t have a room, do you have an area that can be utilised, an open landing, part of a utility room, dining room or space under a staircase?
+If you don’t have a room, do you have an area that can be utilized?

 Well, this is where I fit in as I write this article right at this moment.
 I don’t have an extra room, but do have a space under a Dormer window that is in between two of my children’s bedrooms.
 The plus side is I can receive natural light and take the odd moment to look out of the Window and have a think.
 The downside is my floor and desk invariably becomes an extension of the kids bedrooms, and the dumping ground for Lego, dolls, and other plastic kids ‘stuff’.